 Angkor Wat needs no introduction.
 It is one of the most talked about, reviewed about and photographed places amongst history lovers, architecture fanatics, travel bloggers and tourists in general.
 With the UNESCO World Heritage Centre tag it is also one of the most visited tourist interest sites.
-And I like all tourists (yes we all are in some ways and I am purposely not using the word travelers) had the opportunity to visit this wonder couple of month’s back.
-If you have read by earlier post about – Is Angkor Wat worth visiting you know I was a bit disappointed.
+And I like all tourists (yes we all are in some ways and I am purposely not using the word travelers) had the opportunity to visit this wonder a couple of month’s back.
+If you have read my earlier post about – Is Angkor Wat worth visiting you would know I was a bit disappointed.
 But after spending so much money and well com’on I was in a World Heritage Centre and did not want my disappointment to ruin my vacation just because of my high expectations.

 I decided to uplift my spirits with photography.

 Getting amazed with the precision cut stones and apsara carvings on the outer wall of Angkor Wat temple.

 The beautifully landscaped outer courtyard.
 I imagine animals probably lazying around during the prime years of Khmer empire.

 Bridges having fancy fencing.. now who wouldn’t like that?
 By the way they are holding a really lo..nnnn..gg 7 headed snake.

 I think mine and everyone’s favorite temple has to be Bayon.
 The giant faces of Bayon/ Jayavarnam VII with their gentle smiles are definitely enigmatic and lifted my spirits in the hot burning sun.

 So much so that I decided to pose to show off my dress at Bayon, Angkor Thom